bmunzenb/feed-buddy/README.md

 ```

 ## Executing
-Execute _Feed Buddy_ using the following command:

-`java -jar feed-buddy-{version}.jar`
+The distribution zip file contains batch scripts in the `bin` directory.
+Execute the one that is appropriate for your platform.

-By default, it will look for a `feeds.xml` configuration file in the same directory as execution.
+By default, _Feed Buddy_ will look for a `feeds.xml` configuration file in the currect working directory.

 The following parameters are supported: